SEN Information Report for The Bawburgh School 2017-18

 *A planned programme of visits in the summer term for pupils starting in September including “Getting to Know you” visits with parents/carers, and two induction morning visit to their new class (without parent/ carer).
 As well as an informal teddy bear’s picnic.

-Parent/carers are invited to a meeting at the school so that they know what to expect and are encouraged to share any concerns with the school.
+Parent/carers are encouraged to arrange an informal meeting at the school so that they can get a feel for the environment and meet the staff who will be caring for their child.
+This helps for them to know what to expect and also provides a chance for parents to ask questions and voice any concerns with the school.

 Where concerns are raised Miss Stedman (HT) or Mrs Thompson (SENCo/ EYFS) may visit the setting and a meeting with parents to discuss any issues may be arranged.
 In some circumstances individual arrangements may be made for starting school such as shorter hours.